codespede/simple-multi-threader/README.md

    ```
    That's all! `executeWordpressBootStrap` will be executed before executing your code allowing Wordpress's native functions and usages in your code inside the Closure.

-   By doing this just once, the extension is now ready for executing any code(normal and platform related) anywhere in your Platform.
+   By doing this just once, the extension is now ready for executing any code(normal and platform related) anywhere in your application.
    You're also getting the freedom to override any additional logic defined in the `CommandHelper` class.

    **Pull Requests for supporting additional platforms are always welcome!**